Reagent: Biology

 In the field of biology, the biotechnology revolution in the 1980s grew from the development of reagents that could be used to identify and manipulate the chemical matter in and on cells.
 These reagents included antibodies (polyclonal and monoclonal), oligomers, all sorts of model organisms and immortalised cell lines, reagents and methods for molecular cloning and DNA replication, and many others.

 Tool compounds

 Tool compounds are an important class of reagent in biology.
-They are small molecules or biochemicals like siRNA or antibodies that are known to affect a given biomolecule—for example a drug target—but are unlikely to be useful as drugs themselves, and are often starting points in the drug discovery process.
+They are small molecules or biochemicals like siRNA or antibodies that are known to directly interact with or modulate a specific biomolecule—for example a drug target—but are unlikely to be useful as drugs themselves, and are often starting points in the drug discovery process.

 However, many natural substances are hits in almost any assay in which they are tested, and therefore not useful as tool compounds.
 Medicinal chemists class them instead as pan-assay interference compounds.
 One example is curcumin.